 News articles from South Africa on the SMART2D project

 Following the successful and high-profile launch of the project, there has been news coverage of the project in the South African media.
 The University of the Western Cape issues a press release about the launch, with background information on diabetes.
 The news agency Eye Witness News also wrote a short article about the launch and the project.
 A longer follow up article on diabetes in the Cape Times has also been written by members of the UWC partner site.

 Cape Times article on SMART2D

 The Cape Times newspaper published a short article on the SMART2D project in conjunction with the project launch.
-The article gives an overview of the project and the South African diabetes situation, and can be found here or here.
+The article gives an overview of the project and the South African diabetes situation.

 SMART2D officially launches!